David Winters (choreographer): Early 1950s-1967: Early roles, stage musicals, and dance choreography

-In 1957, he acted in Shinbone Alley.
-The Broadway production opened on April 13, 1957 at The Broadway Theatre and closed on May 25, 1957 after 49 performances.
+In 1957, he performed in Shinbone Alley.
+The Broadway production opened on April 13, 1957, at The Broadway Theatre and closed on May 25, 1957, after 49 performances.
 Later that year, he played the role of Baby John in the original Broadway production of West Side Story.
 Conceived, directed and choreographed by Jerome Robbins, it ran for 732 performances before going on tour.
 The production was nominated for six Tony Awards including Best Musical.

 On May 21, 1959, he starred as Yonkers in the original production of Gypsy.
 The show was produced by David Merrick and directed and choreographed by Jerome Robbins Critic Frank Rich has referred to it as one of the more influential stagings of a musical in American theatrical history.
 The original production received eight Tony Award nominations, including Best Musical.
-It closed on March 25, 1961 after 702 performances and two previews.
+It closed on March 25, 1961, after 702 performances and two previews.

 In 1960, he acted in the Broadway musical One More River.

 In 1961, he appeared as A-Rab in the movie version of West Side Story directed by Robert Wise and Jerome Robbins.
 He and Carole D'Andrea, Jay Norman, Tommy Abbott, William Bramley and Tony Mordente were the only actors to have been cast in both the original Broadway show and the motion picture.
 The film was the highest grossing motion picture of that year, going on to win 10 Academy Awards, including Best Picture.

 During that time and moving forward to 1967, he acted regularly on television, he was seen in 77 Sunset Strip, Perry Mason, The Dick Powell Show, and more.

+On January 30, 1963, the play Billy Liar made its American premiere with Winters in the title role.
+Margaret Harford of the Los Angeles Times liked the acting and said that Winters played the role with "coltish swagger".